-The process of setting your PHP version and the 'variables' (such as memory_limit values) differs, depending on whether you have Bolt-Cache enabled or not (Bolt-Cache is an additional caching facility that is exclusive to our Premium plans).
+The process of setting your PHP version and the 'variables' (such as memory_limit values) differs slightly, depending on whether you have Bolt-Cache enabled or not (Bolt-Cache is an additional caching facility that is exclusive to our Premium plans).

 How to use the ‘Select PHP Version’ option in cPanel

 Here is a quick video tutorial on how to change your PHP version using cPanel…

 Users can find PHP Selector functionality under the “Select PHP version” on their cPanel home page.

 The process of setting the PHP version can be found in the video above.

 On the top right of the PHP Selector, there is a link to 'PHP options' where end-users can adjust the most important values.
 For example, memory_limit or upload_max_filesize.

 End users do not need to modify any files like “php.ini”, ".user.ini" or “htaccess” manually – everything is done from the web interface.

 I am using your Premium hosting and I have Bolt-Cache Enabled

 First of all, awesome choice!
 Now that you are using our supercharged NGINX stack to its full advantage, its time to learn how to set your PHP version and PHP variables!